 Successful applicants are also required to:

-- be responsible for meeting contractual obligations to deliver the project and report on its success by the due date, i.e., within 12 months of the funding agreement being executed
+- meet contractual obligations to deliver the project and report on its success by the due date, i.e., within 12 months of the funding agreement being executed

 - where applicable, complete tender works in accordance with Victorian Government requirements, including procurement guidelines